Juraj Druska

 Juraj Druska (born 1994) is a Slovak chess player.
 He was awarded the title of International Master in 2015.

+In 2025, he earned his final grandmaster norm by scoring 6.5/9 at the Slovak championship in Piestany.
+He is set to become Slovakia's next GM once FIDE approves his title application during the next council.

 Chess career

 He won the CH18 Category of the Slovak Youth Championships in 2012.

 He qualified for the Chess World Cup 2021, where he defeated Mircea-Emilian Parligras (1.5/0.5) in the first round, before being knocked out by Jorden van Foreest (1.5/0.5) in the second round.